yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 >
 {: .question}

+Now that we have the output from TAPScan Classify, we can filter the results by selecting a TAP family so that we can run phylogenetic analysis on that.
+To demonstrate, we chose the Aux/IAA TAP family.
+Aux/IAA proteins function as transcriptional repressors (TRs) in the auxin signaling pathway.
+They inhibit the expression of auxin-responsive genes by dimerizing with auxin response factor (ARF) transcriptional activators.
+This repression prevents ARFs from activating their target genes, thereby controlling auxin-regulated processes such as cell division, elongation, and differentiation ({% cite Tiwari2004 %})

+In order to filter the TAPScan output, we need to first filter either Output 1 or Output 3 by using the Filter tool.
+This will allow us to select only the entries corresponding to Aux/IAA TAP family.

 > <hands-on-title> Filter the TAPScan output Based on the Column  </hands-on-title>
 >
 > 1. {% tool [Filter](Filter1) %} with the following parameters: